 CFJ and our partner organizations offer one-year, fully funded fellowships annually to ten early-career women lawyers in sub-Saharan Africa.
 The aim of CFJ’s Waging Justice for Women Fellowship Program is to equip African gender justice champions with the tools they need to challenge inequality through the courts.

-International law provides an opportunity for real change, as almost all states that have ratified treaties that require them to protect women’s rights.
+International law provides an opportunity for real change, as almost all states have ratified treaties that require them to protect women’s rights.

 That is why Waging Justice for Women is gathering much-needed data about laws and practices that are holding women back, and using this to identify opportunities to reform them.